Madder dyeing

 A wild species, traveling madder (rubia peregrina) grows spontaneously around the Mediterranean.

-It thrives on limestone soils, and can be found at the foot of hedges or embankments.
-It has evergreen foliage.
-And its rhizomes contain red colorants from the anthraquinone family, offering fairly dark reds.
+It grows best in limestone soils, and you can find it at the base of hedges or embankments.
+It has evergreen foliage, its green leaves that stay green all year .
+And its rhizomes contain red pigments from the anthraquinone family, offering fairly dark reds.

 1.2.
 Dyer’s madder

-The most famous cultivated species, dyer’s madder(rubia tinctorum) has been grown extensively in Europe and is still cultivated today by enthusiasts.
+Dyer’s madder(rubia tinctorum) is the most famous cultivated species.
+It has been grown extensively across Europe and is still cultivated today by enthusiasts.

 1.3.
 Indian madder

-A robust plant, Indian madder(rubia cordifolia) is abundant throughout Asia, and particularly in India.
+A robust plant, Indian madder(rubia cordifolia) is abundant throughout Asia, especially in India.
 It grows spontaneously in clearings, forest edges and open areas.
 Stems and roots are used for dyeing.
-Its shades of red are slightly orange.
+Its shades of red are slightly orange (link in french).

 2. How to dye with madder